alixinne/glsl-lang/README.md

 * As for the `glsl` crate, preprocessor parsing is mostly handled at the syntax level, so GLSL sources which are syntactically invalid without actual preprocessing will fail to parse.
-* Currently, no semantic analysis, no trivia (comments) extraction
+* Currently, no semantic analysis

 ## License